Pusty/Kumiho/README.md

 - GUI/CLI for choosing build options

 ### F0xCv2
-- Increasing modularity
-- A better setup for test cases
 - Changing from FASM to F0x86 as an assembler engine when ready
-- Add 64bit support
 - Documentation

 ### F0xCRT
-- Make low level wrapper functions not depend on 32bit address size
-- Include libc wrapper and helper functions here
 - Test all functions
+- Add support for more niche functions and default libraries
 - Change code base for the java runtime to openjdk code for licence reasons
 - Documentation

 ### F0Cr
-- Upgrade to latest version (current version doesn't run)
 - Documentation

 ### F0xDc